aplteam/Latest/README.md

 Note that if you provide a path pointing to an open Cider  project you should include the folder that holds APL source files.

-If on the other hand you want to see more than just APL source files then you might want to specify the `-all` flag, see there for details.
+If on the other hand you want to see more than just APL source files then you might want to specify the `-allFiles` flag, see there for details.

 ## FLags (options)